johnssproul/RepeatProfiler/gettingstarted.md

 | Unpaired Reads | .fq.gz    | .fastq.gz    | .fq    | .fastq   | .fastq      | .fq   | .fq.gz   |
 | Reference      | .fa       | .fasta       | .txt   |          |             |       |          |

 Review the sample input data set provided [here].
 Also make sure all your files have Unix LF - ie. an empty line at the end of the file.
-This is standard among all linux and macOS text files
+This is standard among all linux and macOS text files.

 ### Generating Profiles

-###### General Command:
+###### General Command Structure:
 ```sh
 repeatprof profile <-p for paired reads or -u for unpaired> <the reference sequence path > <path of the folder containing reads> [optional flags]
 ```